Miami-Dade may spend $76 million to build a Virgin rail station by the Aventura Mall

 The Gimenez administration is trying to rush approval of the expenditure, saying purchase of the targeted land at 19825 NE 26th Ave. is “time sensitive.”

-On its website, Virgin continues to bill itself as “the only privately owned, operated and maintained passenger rail system in the United States.”
+On its website, Virgin/Brightline continues to bill itself as “the only privately owned, operated and maintained passenger rail system in the United States.”

 The company has signaled plans to build a station in Aventura for months.
 In its most recent financial filing, it also said it was “progressing on the development” of stations at PortMiami and in Boca Raton.